headspace Greensborough is a welcoming environment where young people aged 12 - 25 years can access confidential & FREE support:

 If you need immediate support for a crisis, contact 000, or lifeline on 13 11 14 or attend the nearest hospital Accident and Emergency department.
 The following link provides a Victorian list, by geographical area of http://www.health.vic.gov.au/mentalhealthservices/ please consult if you are seeking localised support.

 headspace Greensborough have a range of group programs available for young people to explore thoughts, ideas and learn new skills with other like minded young people in a safe and supportive space.
-For more information on the range of current group programs available, contact headspace Greensborough on 9433 7200.
+For more information on the range of current group programs available, or to make a suggestion about a group that you would find beneficial to have in the community contact headspace Greensborough on 9433 7200 or email us at firstname.lastname@example.org

 Create, Connect, Explore is a relaxed, fun group in which young people can explore ideas, dreams and emotions through arts focused activities.
-The group runs each Thursday from 4:00pm - 5:30pm.
+The group runs each Thursday from 4:00pm - 5:00pm.
 No previous artistic experience necessary.
+For more information give us a call on 9433 7200 or email us at email@example.com

 How we work with families, carers and friends